-Figuring out how many bridesmaids to choose (let alone who to choose) can get stressful.
-Sometimes choosing bridesmaids can feel like you're the captain of the kickball team looking at a crowd of eligible players, trying to choose the top 5 or 10 for your team.
-But just because you have a lot of close friends or family members, doesn't mean they all need to stand by your side on your wedding day.
-There are plenty of ways they can be there for you in other ways that don't require a hand-picked chiffon dress or a rehearsed gallop down the aisle.
+Figuring out how many bridesmaids to choose (let alone who to choose) can be... well, complicated.
+Sometimes choosing bridesmaids can feel like you're the captain of the kickball team, trying to decide on the top five or 10 of the most eligible players for your squad.
+But just because you have a lot of close friends or family members doesn't mean they all need to stand by your side on your wedding day.
+There are plenty of ways they can be there for you that don't require a hand-picked chiffon dress or a rehearsed stroll down the aisle.
 If you find yourself breaking out in a stress sweat over how many bridesmaids to have in your bridal party, remember these four simple rules.

-You also don't need to have the same number of bridesmaids as your fiancé has groomsmen.
-The only time anyone might notice that one side has less than the other is when it's time to walk down the aisle.
-Which, by the way, no one really pays much attention to because their sitting their fidgeting with excitement, waiting for you to walk down the aisle.
+You also don't need to have a matching number of bridesmaids to groomsmen.
+The only time anyone might notice that one side has less than the other is when it's time for them to walk down the aisle—which, by the way, your guests aren't really paying that much attention to anyway, because they are sitting there fidgeting in anticipation, waiting for you to walk down the aisle.

 7 to 9 Bridesmaids

 You're a modern day nomad with besties scattered all across the country—maybe even around the world.
-Some may say you're indecisive, but your friends mean the world to you, and there's no way you could picture saying I do without them all standing by your side.
+Some may say you're indecisive, but your friends mean the world to you, and there's no way you could picture saying "I do" without these 'maids all standing by your side.
 You jump at the chance to organize a friends' vacay and can talk for hours with them about everything from the latest celeb gossip and binge-worthy shows to the current state of their love lives.
 Others would definitely describe you as outgoing, fun to be around and even the life of the party from time to time.

 4 to 6 Bridesmaids

 While you love socializing and hanging out with your friends, you also like your alone time and can get overwhelmed when there's too many people around at once.
-Your bridal party most likely consists of your sister or or sister-in-law, your BFF since childhood and a few other ladies you've know for years and are currently still close to.
+Your bridal party most likely consists of your sister(s) or sister-in-law, your BFF since childhood and a few other super-close friends you've known and loved for years.
 You may have been a dancing machine in your single days, but now you enjoy drinks and dinner (and brunch, of course) with a more close-knit circle of friends and their significant others on the weekends.

 1 to 3 Bridesmaids

-You couldn't decide between your group of girls so you simply opted to ask only your bestie or your sister(or both) instead.
-That doesn't mean you won't have some of the rest of your squad stop by for a quick champagne toast before the ceremony, or hit the dance floor together at the reception.
+You couldn't decide whom to choose among your closest friends so you simply opted to ask only your bestie and/or your sister(s) instead.
+That doesn't mean you won't have some of the rest of your squad stop by for a quick Champagne toast before the ceremony or all hit the dance floor together at the reception.
 You're fiercely loyal, all about family and would do anything for the people you love in your life.
-In your free time, you like nothing more than hitting up a local museum, going to an art show or even checking out your favorite up-and-coming band at a dive bar.
+In your free time, you like nothing more than hitting up an art show or even checking out your favorite up-and-coming band at a dive bar.
 On the other hand, you're also completely happy having a movie night in with your significant other—soon-to-be spouse!